-No matter what you choose to do, here are a few options worth taking into consideration:
+No matter what you choose to do, here are a few options of hotels in Puglia worth taking into consideration:

 - Masseria Le Cerase – a traditional white house with a stunning pool, perfectly located for daily trips to the sea or Alberobello, Polignano a Mare, or Ostuni.

 - Masseria Alchimia – enjoy the most authentic and fresh Italian breakfast, only a few kilometers away from Polignano a Mare, in a stylish and immaculate location.